Chris and Amber’s Sweetened Kitchen Renovation – Homeowner Guest Post

 A year later, we have the kind of bright open space that we dreamed of and a kitchen that makes cooking fun.
 Our son Finn is growing so fast that soon our days in the apartment may start to feel numbered, but then again we can always call our contracting duo to see if they can work another miracle.

 KITCHEN RESOURCES: Floors: maple wood.
 Cabinets and under-cabinet lighting: IKEA.
 Counters: white quartz.
-Blanco Quatrus sink: Appliances Connection.
+Blanco Quatrus sink: Blanco Quatrus.
 Faucet: Grohe.
-NXR oven range: Appliances Connection.
-Bosch dishwasher: Appliances Connection.
-Summit fridge: Appliances Connection.
+NXR oven range: NXR.
+Bosch dishwasher: Bosch.
+Summit fridge: Summit.
 Pendant lighting: Restoration Hardware

 Check back next week for the full reveal of this family’s new kids’ room and bathroom!